 Take a Seine River Cruise

 The most laid-back way to experience Paris at night is by taking a Seine river cruise.
-Take your front-row seat to the most magically illuminated sights such as the Notre Dame, the Conciergerie, the Panthéon, the Orsay Museum, the former Paris love locks bridge Pont des Arts and the Eiffel Tower.
-A Seine river cruise tends to take about two to two and a half hours and usually includes live music and a bistrot or gourmet style dinner.
-Enjoy the City of Lights while sipping a glass of champagne and enjoying a heartwarming meal.
+Take your front-row seat to the most magically illuminated sights along the Seine such as the Notre Dame, the Conciergerie, the Panthéon, the Orsay Museum, the former Paris love locks bridge Pont des Arts and the Eiffel Tower.
+A river cruise on the Seine tends to take about two to two and a half hours and usually includes live music and a bistrot or gourmet style dinner.
+Enjoy the City of Lights while sipping a glass of wine or champagne and enjoying a heartwarming meal.

 This is one of the most sought-after things to do in Paris at night.
 Therefore, we strongly recommend booking your Seine river cruise in advance.
 Tour suggestions (all of which are available on Viator):

 Start your veris like the locals do, with an aperitif or apéro at one of the many cafés.
-Paris is home to a fine selection of rooftop bars offering the most mesmerizing Paris night views.
+The City of Lights is home to a fine selection of rooftop bars offering the most mesmerizing Paris night views.

-Do note that not all rooftop bars are open throughout the year so make sure to inquire ahead.
+Do note that not all rooftop bars in Paris are open throughout the year so make sure to inquire ahead.